bsfchinese/bsfchinese.github.io/acts/notes11_eng.md

 **The Three Great Missionary Journeys of Acts**

 Several points help us see how the Spirit moved Paul into his role as apostle to the Gentiles.
-4
+(Saul’s conversion and calling: [Acts 9:1-16](https://www.biblegateway.com/quicksearch/?quicksearch=Acts+9%3A1-16&qs_version=CUVMPT))
 + Paul’s call to his first missionary journey was at least 11 years into his active, faithful ministry.
 + Paul’s journeys total 10 to 13 years of his overall ministry.
 + Paul’s journeys were filled with practical and spiritual challenges and provisions.